Instructor of Horn, Interlochen Arts Academy; Faculty, Interlochen Horn Institute

 Corbin Wagner is a highly regarded horn performer, teacher, and longtime member of the Detroit Symphony Orchestra.

-Kansas City-born Wagner received a bachelor’s degree in 1979 from the University of Michigan, where he studied with Professor Louis Stout.
-Upon graduation he became a member of the Detroit Symphony Orchestra, retiring in 2013.
-In 1989 he earned a master’s degree from the University of Michigan.
-He became the associate professor of horn in the Michigan State University College of Music in 2012 and has served as adjunct horn professor at Oakland University, the University of Michigan, and Wayne State University.
+Kansas City-born Wagner received his bachelor’s degree from the University of Michigan, where he studied with Professor Louis Stout.
+Upon his graduation in 1979, he became a member of the Detroit Symphony Orchestra, retiring in 2013.
+In 1989, he earned a master’s degree from the University of Michigan.
+He became the Associate Professor of Horn at the Michigan State University College of Music in 2012, and has served as Adjunct Professor of Horn at Oakland University, the University of Michigan, and Wayne State University.

 Wagner has received many prestigious performing honors, including third prize at the 1983 Munich International Horn Competition.
 He also took first prize at the Heldenleben International Horn Competition, now called the American Horn Competition, in hand horn, valve horn, and horn quartet.
-He has performed as soloist in the Detroit area, including performances of Schumann Konzertstuck, Strauss Concerto #2, Mozart Concerto #4, the Britten Serenade, Shindig by Godfrey, the Mozart quintet and the Brahms Trio.
+He has performed as soloist in the Detroit area, including performances of Schumann Konzertstuck, Strauss Concerto No. 2, Mozart Concerto No. 4, the Britten Serenade, Shindig by Godfrey, the Mozart quintet and the Brahms Trio.